IasmimCristina/custom-hooks-when-not-use/README.md

 1. It's a cats list app with an option of adding new cats saved in local storage.
 There's also a toggle for dark and light mode.

-- This branch contains the modal wrapper component which prevents some unnecessary re-renders in the application.
+- This branch contains the toggle theme button which prevents some unnecessary re-renders in our Header component.